Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Where:

-f(q_i, D)is the term frequency of query termq_iin documentD.|D|is the document length.avgdlis the average document length in the corpus.k_1andbare tuning parameters (typicallyk_1 = 1.5,b = 0.75).
+f(q_i, D)is the term frequency of query termq_iin documentD.|D|is the document length (in words).avgdlis the average document length across the corpus.k_1andbare tuning parameters.
+Default values ofk_1 = 1.5andb = 0.75work well in most cases.

-Where BM25 Falls Short
+Where BM25 falls short

 Why Hybrid Search Works Better